Pinky Dinky Doo

-The character of Pinky Dinky Doo was created by Jim Jinkins as a bedtime story for his daughter.
-In 2002, he developed the idea into a two-part web series, produced by his company Cartoon Pizza alongside Sesame Workshop.
-In 2003, Random House released a series of six children's books featuring the character, and on April 5, 2005, the show's first season made its worldwide premiere on Discovery Kids in Latin America.
-The show was first broadcast in English on CBC Television in December 2005.

-From January 17, 2016 to January 2, 2021, the series aired in reruns on HBO Kids as part of HBO's deal with Sesame Workshop.
-It was also added to the HBO Max streaming service upon its launch on May 27, 2020, before being taken off on January 2, 2021.
-The series is now available to stream on Sensical, a free streaming service by Common Sense Media.

-Plot
+Premise

-Pinky Dinky Doo is a girl who lives in Great Big City with her parents, her little brother Tyler, and their house pet Mr. Guinea Pig.
+Pinky Dinky Doo is a young girl who lives in Great Big City with her parents, her little brother Tyler, and their house pet Mr. Guinea Pig.
 She loves to write stories, especially for Tyler.

 Each episode begins with Tyler having a problem, such as not being able to find his shoes or not wanting to take a bath.
 At that point, Pinky says, "That gives me an idea."
 Tyler asks, "Pinky, are you going to make up a story?" and Pinky responds, "Yes-a-rooney, positooney!" (which means "Yes, positively!"), dancing to a cardboard box called the Story Box.
 Using chalk and her imagination, she tells a story.
-In the second season, whenever the Story Box is unavailable, Pinky uses the Story Pad, a notebook in which she draws pictures using a pencil for her newer stories.
+In the second season, whenever the Story Box is unavailable, Pinky uses the Story Pad, a notebook in which she draws pictures using a pencil to accompany her stories.

-Each story features Pinky herself as the main character, and the story plots are centered around Tyler's main issue.
-Because they are made up stories, there tends to be unusual or silly things that occur, something that Tyler typically points out although Pinky reminds him that anything can happen in a made up story.
-At the climax of each story a problem starts to arise, so Pinky must "Think Big," at which point her head swells (like a balloon filling with air) and she comes up with an often wacky solution to the problem while singing "If I have a problem, don't know which way to go, I think and think and think and think, and suddenly I know."
+Each story features Pinky herself as the main character, with the plot centered around Tyler's primary issue.
+Because they are made-up stories, there tend to be unusual or silly things that occur, something that Tyler typically points out, although Pinky reminds him that anything can happen in a made-up story.

+At the climax of each story, a problem starts to arise, prompting Pinky to "Think Big."
+During this moment, her head inflates to the size of a large balloon as she sings, "If I have a problem, don't know which way to go, I think and think and think and think, and suddenly I know."
+When nearby characters encourage her with cheers of "Come on, Pinky, think!", Pinky begins to fly around the area, her head rapidly deflating until it returns to its normal size.
+At that point, she quickly devises an often wacky solution to the problem.

 Some episodes feature different variations of the "Think Big" sequence: